-The GDC's Standards for the dental team state that you must 'keep patients' information secure at all times, whether your records are held on paper or electronically.'
+The GDC's Standard 4.5 states that you must "keep patients' information secure at all times, whether your records are held on paper or electronically."

 While data controllers are primarily responsible for the security of patient data, individual dental professionals have an ethical duty of patient confidentiality, and must keep patient data from being mislaid or accidentally disclosed.

 Failure to do so may result in a patient complaint or even a GDC investigation.

 The DDU advises that all dental professionals consider the following points to protect patient data.